 Preface

-This version of the text assumes you’re using Rust 1.85.0 (released 2025-02-17) or later with edition = "2024" in the Cargo.toml file of all projects to configure them to use Rust 2024 edition idioms.
+This version of the text assumes you’re using Rust 1.85.0 (released 2025-02-17) or later with edition = "2024" in the Cargo.toml file of all projects to configure them to use Rust 2024 Edition idioms.
 See “Installation” on page XX for instructions on installing or updating Rust, and see Appendix E for information on editions.

-The 2024 edition of the Rust language includes a number of improvements that make Rust more ergonomic and that correct some inconsistencies.
+The 2024 Edition of the Rust language includes a number of improvements that make Rust more ergonomic and that correct some inconsistencies.
 On top of a general update to reflect these improvements, this rendition of the book has a number of improvements to address specific feedback:

 A new Chapter 17 introduces async programming in Rust, including async and await along with the Future and Stream types.
-Later chapters have been lightly updated and renumbered to account for this update.
+Later chapters have been lightly adapted and renumbered to account for this update.

 Chapter 20 (Chapter 19 in previous editions) now includes an introduction to Miri, Rust’s dynamic analysis tool for unsafe code.
 It also includes updates for some of the more significant updates to Rust in the 2024 Edition.